RetiredWizard/RGBMatrixDisp/README.md

 .. param *int* **rows**: The number of rows in the RGB matrix.

 .. param *int* **cols**: The number of columns in the RGB matrix.

-.. param *float* **brightness**: A brightness modification for tweaking the uneven brightness resulting
-    from differing row timings due to speed optimizations. (a value of 0 disables the feature)

 .. param *list[str]* **addrPins**: String representations of the matrix's address pins in the order
     (A, B, C, D, ...).
 For CircuitPython the strings should be BOARD attributes and for